Australian Studies Competitive Projects

 The Program offered by the Australia-China Council (ACC) provides funding to individuals or collaborative teams for the following Australian Studies activities to be undertaken in the forthcoming year:

-- Research: At least half of the annual Competitive Projects funding is reserved for projects which include research in Australia.
-Graduate students are encouraged to apply for funding support to enable research in Australia.
+- Research: at least half of the annual Competitive Projects funding is reserved for projects which include research in Australia.
+Graduate students are encouraged to apply.

-- Publishing Subsidies: applications must be accompanied by a letter from a recognised publisher stating their agreement to publish and any attached conditions.
+- Publishing subsidies: includes journals and book publication and electronic publications.
+Applications must be accompanied by a formal letter from a recognised publisher detailing plans for publication and stating their agreement to publish and any attached conditions.
+(A maximum amount of $4000 is set for publishing subsidies.)

 Some minor changes have been made to the form, so it is important you pay close attention to the questions asked and that you use this year's form.